 - My undergraduate degree is from the University of Mary Washington, a small public liberal arts university in Fredericksburg, Virginia, where I designed a major that combined coursework in Communication, English, Linguistics, History, Philosophy, Political Science, and Women's Studies.

 - Competitive debate was a pivotal aspect of my education in high school, college, and graduate school.
-In 2005, I represented the United States on a debate tour of Japan and South Korea.
+In 2005, I represented the United States on a debate tour of Japan and South Korea, sponsored by the National Communication Association's Committee on International Discussion and Debate and the Japan Debate Association.

 - It is hard to pinpoint a hometown when you have moved around as much as I have, but I feel fortunate to call Whidbey Island, Washington my childhood home.